content-optimizer-gmbh/mautic-doi-plugin/README.md

 1. Donwload the ZIP file
 2. Extract it to a local directory
-3. Upload the contents to your Mautic into /plugins
+3. Upload the contents from the /src Directory to your Mautic into /plugins (src/JotaworksDoiBundle to /plugins/JotaworksDoiBundle)
+4. Clear the mautic cache
-4. Navigate to the Plugins page
+5. Navigate to the Plugins page
-5. Click "Refresh / Install plugin"
+6. Click "Refresh / Install plugin"

 Done!
 The plugin should now appear in the list of plugins.